gdito7/shinypklm/README.md

 # shiny PKLM IPB
 The purpose of this application is to ease users in doing variables/features selection in a case of high dimensional regression.
- Instead of working with R-language scripting, this application provides a user interface that works with glmnet package of R behind that.',tags$br(), So far, the application covers only LASSO methods, but is planned to include also other approaches such as Group LASSO and Fused LASSO.
+ Instead of working with R-language scripting, this application provides a user interface that works with glmnet package of R behind that.
+So far, the application covers only LASSO methods, but is planned to include also other approaches such as Group LASSO and Fused LASSO.
 In this application, users are assisted with several tools, i.e Data Import, Exploration, Analytics, and Output.
 This application has been developed by a research group of staffs and students of the Department of Statistics, Faculty of Mathematics and Natural Sciences,